AxonIQ/reference-guide/axon-framework/messaging-concepts/supported-parameters-annotated-handlers.md

 >
 > The `@Qualifier` annotation can be used in conjunction with this to further specify which Bean should be resolved.

-* The newly added `ScopeDescriptor` can only be implemented for Aggregates and Sagas at this time.
+* A parameter of type `ScopeDescriptor` can be resolved.
+This can be used when scheduling a deadline through the `DeadlineManager`.
+Note that the `ScopeDescriptor` only makes sense from within the scope of an Aggregate or Saga.

 ## Supported Parameters for Query Handlers